Game & Watch: Super Mario Bros.: Specifications

 The game is powered by a STM32H7B0VBT6 microcontroller, which consists of an ARM Cortex-M7 core, two banks of 256KB Flash (only 128 KB is documented) as discovered by the Game & Watch modding community, 1380 KB of SRAM, and 1 MB of Serial Flash.
 The screen is 60 mm diagonal with a 320x240 resolution.

 The game's hardware is modelled after the Widescreen Game & Watch series, but unlike the original Widescreen systems, the system's A and B buttons are moved to the right side to be like the Nintendo Entertainment System controller, and includes a D-pad and a full-color LCD screen.
 It has a built-in lithium-ion battery, identical to that found in the Nintendo Switch Joy-Con controllers, which is estimated to last 8 hours.
 The system weighs 0.15 pounds and shipped with a USB-C charging cable.
-Unlike prior Game & Watch systems, the system doesn't have a kickstand.
+Unlike prior Game & Watch systems, the system does not have a kickstand.
 The system also has a power button.